 40. Simple bases require two items: glue and flock

 It doesn’t take much to finish painting a model, but a simple base goes a long way.
 PVA white glue and some sand is all you need.
+Here are the best glues for basing miniatures.
 This is the foundation for almost every other technique for basing a model.
 Add glue, stick something to it.

 41. Assemble your models first is the best practice